Vision and Purpose

 A CSA school, as depicted in our diagram, will also endeavour to be a model to others of Christian community.
 Its mission will have both an internal and external focus (represented by a permeable circle): to students and their families, to the community around the school and to the whole world, as a vital part of the body of Christ.

-Panel three: Current priorities for CSA
+Current Priorities for CSA

 The third panel depicts the current strategic priorities for the organisational wing of CSA: that is, the State and National Councils and Executive Officers who serve member schools.